BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 $ rmdir help

-ls4 Note: You must be outside the directory to remove it with rmdir.
+ls4 Note: The directory must be empty, and you must be outside the directory to remove it.

 touch

 The touch command creates an empty file.
-To use it:
+Make sure you’re in bch709_test:

 $ touch test.txt